Generating isospectral but not isomorphic quantum graphs: Testing

 Despite this it is possible that the program is still not correct in all cases and we are not competent to formally prove that it is correct.
-We thus open source our programs \cite{pistol2021graphroots} including our test examples, such that independent minds can inspect them and do more tests.
+We open source our programs \cite{pistol2021graphroots} including our test examples.
+We also include notebooks such that our figures can be reproduced, and independent minds can thus inspect our results and do more tests.
 We here follow a trend in modern mathematics to use computers to either prove or make results highly likely \cite{hales2012dense,isaksen2020stable,buzzard2020formalising}.